Whole-House Water Filter Size Calculator

 Should I size by daily gallons or peak flow?

-Can the result tell me which contaminants will be removed?
+Can this result tell me which contaminants will be removed?

 No. The result sizes flow and maintenance.
-Contaminant reduction depends on water test results and the product's certified claims.
+Contaminant reduction depends on the water problem, test results, media choice, and the product's certified claims.

 Glossary: